 An ongoing function of research staff is to answer questions that local jails might have about recent legislation, Jail Standards, statutes, court cases, and best practices.
-This continued in 2005, with numerous questions being answered, as wells as relevant statutes, court cases, and Attorney General Opinions being researched and provided to the jails.
-In addition to handling numerous technical assistance and information requests, research staff also provided training concerning legislative matters to county officials, jail administrators, and others in local government.
+This continued in 2006, with numerous questions being answered, as wells as relevant statutes, court cases, and Attorney General Opinions being researched and provided to the jails.
+In addition to handling numerous technical assistance and information requests, research staff also provided training on legislative matters and legal developments to county officials, jail administrators, and others in local government.